UNHCR condemns attack on displaced in western Chad, pledges continued help

-This is a summary of what was said by UNHCR spokesperson Leo Dobbs – to whom quoted text may be attributed – at the press briefing, on 13 October 2015, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson Leo Dobbs – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.

 UNHCR deplores the violence and mourns the loss of life caused by suicide attacks at the weekend in the western Chad town of Baga Sola.

 We are particularly concerned about the attack at the Kousseri site for internally displaced Chadians in Baga Sola that left at least 22 people dead in an area where UNHCR and other humanitarian agencies have been trying to help provide protection and assistance to tens of thousands of people displaced from their homes by the conflict with Boko Haram.

 Local and UN security reports say suicide bombers, including three women and two children, attacked the market and the Kousseri site for internally displaced people on the outskirts of Baga Sola on Saturday afternoon.
 The latest toll at the two locations stands at 47 people dead with dozens injured.
 The most serious cases were flown by helicopter to N'Djamena.

 UNHCR works with other agencies in the Dar Es Salam refugee camp, 10 kilometres from Baga Sola.
 All our staff in the area and the 7,139 refugees from Nigeria and Niger in the camp are safe, but we have suspended travel to and within the Lake Chad region.
 UN flights are on standby to evacuate people or bring in emergency supplies.